thoughtspot/ts_rest_api_and_tml_tools/README.md

 But if you know the type of object, then you can use one of the descendant objects to give more built in properties to access rather than having to work through the .content property.

+Remember: make sure you are referencing the property from `TML.content['{key_1}']['{key_2}]` when you are setting changes - if you have made and modified a variable from the original values, it may not be part of the `.content` dictionary unless you fully qualify.

 ### Pinboard class
 A Pinboard is a combination of Answers, but each Answer lives fully within the TML of the Pinboard (that is to say, Answers on a Pinboard live in the Pinboard object fully, they are not links to Answer objects stored independently in ThoughtSpot).